 Soup:

-- 1 large onion rough diced
+- 1 large onion (chopped)

-- 6 whole garlic cloves diced [minced]
+- 6 garlic cloves (fine diced or minced)

-- 1 medium leek thin sliced
+- 1 medium leek (thin sliced)

-- 2 ribs celery diced
+- 2 sticks celery (diced)

-- 1 whole bell pepper small-medium chunks
+- 1 bell pepper (sliced into small-medium chunks)

-- 2 medium carrots small-medium chunks
+- 2 medium carrots (sliced into small-medium chunks)

-- 300 grams potatoes small-medium chunks
+- 300 grams potatoes (chopped into small-medium chunks)

-- 400 mililitres tomato passata or 1 ½-2 400g/14 oz cans of diced tomatoes
+- 400 mililitres tomato passata (or 1 ½-2 x 400g (14 oz) cans of diced tomatoes)

-- 1 400 gram can borlotti beans drained, [about 1 ½ cups cooked beans] or pinto beans, kidney beans, etc
+- 1 can borlotti beans (400g (14oz) can drained, about 1 ½ cups cooked beans, can also use pinto beans, kidney beans, etc)

 Add for last 5 minute of cooking:

-- 140 grams peas fresh or frozen
+- 140 grams peas (fresh or frozen)

-To serve, optional
+To serve, optional:

-- 6 slices crusty bread torn into rough chunks
+- 6 slices crusty bread (torn into rough chunks)

 Instructions

 - Add the bell pepper, courgette, and carrot.
-Cook for 3-4 minutes, stir frequently.1 whole bell pepper, 1 medium courgette [zucchini], 2 medium carrots
+Cook for 3-4 minutes, stir frequently.1 bell pepper, 1 medium courgette [zucchini], 2 medium carrots

-- Stir through the beans, tomato passata, and hot veggie stock.Add the rosemary or an alternative fresh herb or dried herbs.Season with a few pinches of salt and pepper.400 mililitres tomato passata, 1 400 gram can borlotti beans, 1 400 gram can cannellini beans, 1.5 litres vegetable stock, 1 sprig rosemary
+- Stir through the beans, tomato passata, and vegetable stock.
+Add the rosemary and season with a few pinches of salt and pepper.400 mililitres tomato passata, 1 can borlotti beans, 1 can cannellini beans, 1.5 litres vegetable stock, hot, 1 sprig rosemary

-- Season with salt and pepper to taste.
-Remove the rosemary sprig.The soup will be nice and thick but if preferred thin it out with an extra cup or two of hot veggie stock.
+- Season with salt and pepper to taste, and remove the rosemary sprig.
+The soup will be nice and thick but if preferred thin it out with an extra cup or two of hot vegetable stock.

 Notes